raphaelstolt/lean-package-validator/README.md

 lean-package-validator validate [<directory>] --validate-git-archive
 ```

-The `--diff` option will show a visual diff betweeen the actual and expected .gitattributes content.
+The `--diff` option will show a visual diff between the actual and expected .gitattributes content.

 ``` bash
 lean-package-validator validate --diff